 For example, growing your plant in a container of 11-liter soil could cultivate good yields; however, going for a 20-liter container would maximize the yield even more.
 How does this happen?
 Well, providing your plant more space to grow is all it takes to improve its yield.
 More space means a bigger zone for roots to flourish.
 If you want to go even bigger, air and fabric pots are ideal for maximizing your cannabis yields, as these provide ample space and allow more air to pass through.

-Providing The Right Amount Of Nutrients
+Increase Yield by Providing The Right Amount Of Nutrients

 The importance of adequate nutrition cannot be stressed enough.
 However, some growers tend to take this advice a little too seriously and end up overfeeding their plants.
 Providing too much or too little nutrition is a recipe for disaster.
 You can immediately figure out whether a plant is under or overfed by noticing things like leaf curling, discoloration or even death, among various other symptoms.
 This problem is also referred to as nutrient burn.
 Just like we should avoid filling our plates with hundreds of vitamin pills, we should also avoid giving our plants more nutrients than they can handle.